International travel and COVID-19

 You do not need to provide proof of COVID-19 vaccination to travel to and from Australia.

+Requirements may vary by country, state or territory, and airline or vessel operator.
 Check your destination country's local public health orders for COVID-19 vaccination and mask requirements during transit and on arrival.
 You should also be aware of mask-wearing policies of your airline or vessel operator, and the Australian state or territory you are travelling to.

 Isolating or quarantining overseas